Marriage in Cambodia: History

-Cambodian brides and grooms reenact in each traditional Khmer wedding because wedding rituals symbolize the marriage of Preah Thaong and his bride Neang Neak.
-This explains many Khmer wedding customs, in which the groom carries the bride's scarf, symbolizing that he is from afar and is marrying into her family, in contrast to Indian wedding customs where the bride holds the groom's scarf.
-The bride and groom wear garments decorated with jewelry and are surrounded by family and guests.
-The couple's garments are a sign of respect to their parents and parents-in-law, both of whom offer their blessings to the couple.

 Development of the Khmer wedding rite

 Across centuries, the Cambodian rite of marriage developed and integrated various elements which reflect its long history.

 Ethnological study of the Khmer wedding

 The earliest academic reference to wedding rites in Cambodia was made by French ethnologist Paul Pelliot of the French School of the Far East in 1903 with accounts of customs in the thirteenth century by Chinese diplomat Zhou Daguan.

 The first extensive description of the Khmer wedding was published in 1920 by French colonialist Arthur Daguin.

 In 1965, Venerable Nhiek Nou, a monk of the Dhammayut order, published a booklet entitled Kpuon Abah-bibah or the Treaty concerning Marriage.
 It contains four parts, the first two pertaining with the rituals of Khmer weddings for the royal family as for the commoners.
 It also reprimanded younger generations for adopting Western traditions during the celebration of weddings in Cambodia.

 Khmers Rouges: the tragedy of forced marriages

 During the Civil War in Cambodia, a Cambodian wedding party was mistakenly razed by B-52s.
 It was the beginning of a tragic period of Khmer weddings.

 The Khmer Rouge divided families and separated the men from the women.
 The father, mother, and children frequently were separated for many months.
 A man and woman often did not have time to consummate a marriage, and sexual relations were limited by long separations.
 Extramarital relations and even flirtations between young people were heavily punished.

 Descriptions of newlywed couples being spied on by secret soldiers on their wedding night to ensure sexual intercourse has been recorded.